RBN2208/consent-free/README.md

 - Add more blocking options (e.g., specific scripts, iframes)
 - Improve the user interface for configuration
 - Add support for more browsers
-- enable script blocking via configuration

 ## Feature list
 [x] Block consent pop-ups
 [x] Custom styles for elements
 [ ] Support for more browsers
+[ ] predefined rules for popular cookie consent managers -- this only works partially, as many sites use custom implementations e.g. "bild.de" uses a custom implementation that is not covered by predefined rules as there adblocker detections breaks the page for automatic blocking
-[x] predefined rules for popular cookie consent managers [ ] Option to select elements by mouse click
+[ ] Option to select elements by mouse click
-[ ] debug specific pages: e.g. bild.de detects this script? and breaks the page, defaulting to a white page

-## Predefined rules for popular cookie consent managers
-### Sourcepoint
-- "#sp_message_container_[RANDOM_ID]" for "Sourcepoint"

-### Cookiebot
-- "#CybotCookiebotDialog" for Cookiebot

-### Usercentrics
-- "#usercentrics-root" for UserCentrics
-- sets class "overflowHidden" on body to avoid scrolling by script with id="uc-overflow-style"